Oxen-AI/oxen-release/README.md

 $ oxen merge branch_name
 ```

 If there are conflicts, Oxen will flag them and you will need to add and commit the files again in a separate commit.
-Oxen currently does not add any modifications to your working file, just flags as conflicting.
+Oxen currently does not add any modifications to your working file, just flags it as conflicting.
 If you simply want to take your version, just add and commit again.

 ```bash
 $ oxen add file/with/conflict.jpg